KenTra222/KenTra222/README.md

-- Kentravious Colson
+- 🧔🏾 Kentravious Colson
-- Frontend Developer
+- 💻 Frontend Developer
-- 3d animator
+- 🎬 3d animator
-- artist
+- 🎨 artist

+"the greatest part about being a web dev is the memes 👌🏾"

 - 📫 How to reach me kentraviousc@gmail.com or kencoldev@gmail.com